silly-lily/HTB-Machines/StartingPoint/Tier0/Meow/README.md

 # Meow Machine

-Meow is a very easy machine on Hack The Box Starting Point Tier 0 that focuses on connecting to Telnet anonymously.
+Meow is a very easy linux machine on Hack The Box Starting Point Tier 0 that focuses on connecting to Telnet anonymously.

 ## Task 1